AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 //****************************************************************************************
 ```

 It's important to configure the Sonoff POW R2 and the Tasmota heater switch with the above defined IP adresses.
-I'm using the sketch as Access Point and in that case no changes to IP adresses in the sketch should be necessary.
+I'm using the sketch as Access Point and in that case no changes of IP adresses in the sketch should be necessary.
 If you want to use it as a client in an existing WLAN, you have to change the IP adresses according to your local needs.

 The sketch is implementing mDNS and the Bonjour protocol.
-In a web clinet you can simply provide the name "gateway.local".
-Then the initial web site is shown:
+In a web client you can simply provide the name "gateway.local".
+Then the initial web page is shown:

 ![MainPage](https://github.com/AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/blob/main/Pictures/MainPage.png)